sebastienrousseau/shokunin/README.md

 ## Overview 📖

-`Shokunin (職人)` is a fast and flexible static site generator (ssg) written in Rust.
-It aims to provide an easy-to-use and powerful tool for building static websites.
+`Shokunin (職人)` is a highly-optimized, Rust-based static site generator (ssg) that aims to provide an easy-to-use and powerful tool for building professional static websites and blogs.

+The library extracts metadata and content to generate static HTML files from Markdown, YAML, JSON, and TOML.
+It also supports HTML themes and custom templates to help you create high quality websites with ease.

 ## Features ✨

-- Fast and flexible
+- Blazing fast and flexible
 - Easy to use
-- Written in Rust
+- Written in Rust 🦀
-- Supports templates (YAML, JSON, TOML) and HTML themes
+- Supports multiple content formats (Markdown, YAML, JSON, TOML)
+- Compatible with various HTML themes and Premium templates to create accessible websites quickly and efficiently
-- Generates optimized HTML
+- Generates minified HTML and JSON versions for optimal performance
-- Built-in development server
+- Built-in Rust development server with live reloading
-- Live reloading
-- Markdown support

 ## Getting Started 🚀

-It takes just a few minutes to get up and running with `shokunin`.
+It takes just a few minutes to get up and running with `Shokunin (職人)`.

 ### Installation

-To install `shokunin`, you need to have the Rust toolchain installed on your machine.
+To install `Shokunin (職人)`, you need to have the Rust toolchain installed on your machine.
 You can install the Rust toolchain by following the instructions on the [Rust website][13].

-Once you have the Rust toolchain installed, you can install `shokunin` using the following command:
+Once you have the Rust toolchain installed, you can install `Shokunin (職人)` using the following command:

 ```shell
 cargo install ssg
 ```

-For simplicity, we have given `shokunin` a simple alias `ssg` which can stand for `Shokunin Site Generator` or `Static Site Generator`.
+For simplicity, we have given `Shokunin (職人)` a simple alias `ssg` which can stand for `Shokunin (職人) Site Generator` or `Static Site Generator`.

-You can then run the help command to see the available options:
+You can then run the help command to see the available options and
+commands:

 ```shell
 ssg --help